demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### 9. cs-falcon-upload-file
 ---
-Uploads a file to the CrowdStrike cloud (can be used for the RTR `put` command).
+Uploads a file to the CrowdStrike cloud.
+(Can be used for the RTR `put` command.)

 #### Base Command
 `cs-falcon-upload-file`